turban/Leaflet.Instagram/README.md

 The MIT License (MIT)

 Important!
-The license covers my own code, and not the code in the lib folder.
+The license does not cover external code in the lib folder.
 [Fancybox is licensed under a CC BY-NC 3.0 license](http://www.fancyapps.com/fancybox/#license).